kumarabhirup/glitter/README.md

     access_token_secret: '...'
 }
 ```
-- After you are ready with your API keys pasted somewhere, head over to next step.
+- After you are ready with your API keys pasted in the `config.js`, head over to next step.

 ### Step 5: Create your Heroku account
 - Log on to [heroku.com](https://www.heroku.com)